May 08, 2025

 In 21 Card Rummy, arranging your cards involves forming valid sets and sequences.
 A valid set is a group of cards of the same rank but different suits, and a valid sequence is a group of consecutive cards of the same suit.
 Organize your cards into sets and sequences to declare and win the game.

 21 cards rummy is one of the most engaging rummy card games; however, it is one of the most elaborate rummy games.
 Just like 13 cards rummy, the 21 cards variant of the game is also widely played in India on different occasions due to the entertainment it offers.
-Here are a few steps that you should follow to play 21 cards rummy game and understand the gameplay:

 In a 21 card rummy game, there are 3 decks of 53 cards each, and it includes 3 printed jokers.
 A card is pulled out from the top of the closed deck and placed face-up at the bottom of that deck.
 This is called a wild joker.